bsa674/CRISPR-Guide-RNA-Design-Tool/README.md

 ## Description

-Clustered Regularly Interspaced Short Palindromic Repeats (CRISPR)-associated protein 9 (Cas9) is a powerful genome editing tool utilized across a wide range of organisms, from prokaryotes to humans.
-A crucial component of this system is the guide RNA (gRNA), which directs the CRISPR complex to its target sequence.
-However, two primary challenges need to be addressed: ensuring target specificity and maximizing cleavage efficiency.
-Although significant progress has been made in selecting effective gRNAs through machine learning and deep learning techniques, there remains a gap in integrating these advanced algorithms into accessible and user-friendly platforms.
-To address this, we are developing Castor—a streamlined tool designed to simplify the gRNA design process for researchers.
-Castor incorporates established algorithms in an intuitive environment, making the process of designing and evaluating gRNAs both efficient and widely accessible.
-The platform comprises two main modules: one dedicated to the design of single guide RNAs (sgRNAs) and another focused on assessing their efficiency.
-This dual-module system aims to deliver a comprehensive and user-friendly solution for gRNA design and validation, facilitating broader application and research in genome editing.
+Castor is a tool designed to simplify the gRNA design process in Clustered Regularly Interspaced Short Palindromic Repeats (CRISPR)-associated protein 9 (Cas9) projects.
+The platform comprises two modules: one dedicated to the design of single guide RNAs (sgRNAs) and another focused on assessing their efficiency using ML models.

 ----
 ## Functionalities